Submission Guidelines

 Eligibility

 AIA New York’s annual Design Awards program recognizes outstanding architectural design in New York and around the world.
 Small- to large-scale and low- to high-budget projects are welcome.
-Project eligibility may be limited by date initiated, submitter member category, and submitter professional status will apply as described below.
+Eligibility is determined by factors such as project start date, the submitter’s membership category, and professional status, as outlined below.

 What projects are eligible?